Grizzlies beat Clippers, tie team win mark with 8th straight

 Grizzlies: Memphis has an NBA-best 10 double-digit comebacks this season. ...
 Dillon Brooks started but sustained an ankle injury during the first quarter and did not return.
 He scored two points in seven minutes. ...
 Brandon Clarke had 18 points and a career-high 14 rebounds off the bench, including a dunk off Jackson's alley-oop pass to make it 62-56. ...
 De’Anthony Melton had a career-best 11 rebounds off the bench.

-Clippers: Ivica Zubac, who missed the last four games while in health and safety protocols, returned to the lineup with eight points and seven rebounds in 19 minutes.
+Clippers: Ivica Zubac had eight points and seven rebounds in 19 minutes.
 He also collected his 2,000th career rebound during the second half.

 UP NEXT